Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/03-enemy-behaviours.md

 In our `UserInterface.cs` script, let's implement the following features:

 - Whenever a new wave starts (and at the start of the game), update the text of `WaveLabel` to reflect the current wave (e.g. if `EnemySpawner.currentWaveIndex` is 0, `WaveLabel` should read: "Wave: 1", etc.)
-    - Your user interface will need a reference to the enemy spawner (so that it can listen to the wave started event).
+    - Your user interface will need a reference to the `EnemySpawner` (so that it can listen to the "wave started" event).
     - It will also need a reference to the `WaveLabel` text object.

 - Whenever a new wave starts, play the slide in animation for both the top and bottom `NextWave` labels.